qinqian/GCAP/README.md

     For building index, use genome fasta files with standard chromosome names, such as '>chr1', it's required for census and peaks calling tools, for human, you could download fasta from <compbio.tongji.edu.cn/~qinq/hg19.fa>.

-4. Use corresponding mapping tool and mapping index. e.g:
+4. Use corresponding mapping tool, mapping index and related parameters. e.g:

 fill in conf:

     [tool]
     mapping = bwa

+    [bwa]
+    threads = 4

     [lib]
     genome_index = absolute_path_to_bwa_index
     or
     [tool]
     mapping = bowtie

     [lib]
     genome_index = absolute_path_to_bowtie_index

+    [bowtie]
+    threads = 4
+    three_step = F ## shut down -3 parameters, T for 3 steps mapping, such as 50bp, 39bp, 28bp

     [contaminate]
-	## use bowtie index to fast evaluate library purity
+	## use only bowtie index to fast evaluate library purity
 	hg19 = absolute_path_to_bowtie_index
 	mm9 = absolute_path_to_bowtie_index
 	rn4 = absolute_path_to_bowtie_index